How to Inspect Belts and Hoses for Wear

 Inspect for Cracks and Leaks

 Look for visible cracks, especially around bends and connection points.
-Leaks often leave dried coolant residue, which can appear as white, light green, blue, or pink streaks.
-If you find any cracks or leaks, replace the hose promptly.
+Leaks often leave behind dried coolant residue, which can appear as white, light green, blue, or pink streaks.
+If you notice any cracks or leaks, it’s essential to replace the hose right away to prevent further damage.
+For more help with your vehicle’s cooling system, visit our page on coolant flush and refill services.

 Examine Connection Points